dataformsjs/website/README.md

 Once PHP is installed you can install FastSitePHP and launch the site from the command-line as show below.
 FastSitePHP is relatively small (~470 kb).

-For the full site both [dataformsjs] and this [website] repository need to be downloaded and located in a single directory/folder:
+For the full site both [dataformsjs] and this [website] repository need to be downloaded and located in a single directory/folder.
+The [playground] repository is optional and can also be included.

 ~~~
 dataformsjs {root-directory}
 ├── dataformsjs [repository]
+├── playground [repository]
 └── website [repository]
 ~~~